TikTok sues Montana over its new law banning the app

 TikTok has launched what it calls Project Texas in response to the theoretical concerns about the Chinese government potentially using the app to harvest data on Americans, and even spy on U.S. citizens.
 The $1.5 billion data-security plan, created in collaboration with Austin-based software company Oracle, would keep Americans' data stored on U.S. servers and be overseen by an American team, TikTok says.

+TikTok's Chinese ownership has set off legal fights in both the Trump and Biden White House.
+Right now, Biden administration officials are weighing what to do next after threatening a nationwide ban unless TikTok finds an American buyer.

-Most national security experts agree that having some concern about TikTok's ties to China is warranted.
+While TikTok's future in the U.S. remains uncertain, most national security experts agree that scrutinizing TikTok's ties to China is warranted.

 Under Chinese national intelligence laws, any organization in the country must give up data to the government when requested, including personal information about a company's customers.
 And since ByteDance owns TikTok, it is likely that the video-sharing app would abide by these rules if the Chinese government sought information on U.S. citizens.